 Connections

 Tom Fool was bred in Kentucky by Duval A. Headley.
 He was owned by Mrs. Charles Payson and John Hay Whitney, who purchased Tom Fool privately as a yearling for their Greentree Stable at a cost of US$20,000.
 Tom Fool was trained by John Gaver.
-He stood at Greentree Stud until being pensioned in 1972 and remained at Greentree until his death in 1976.
+Syndicated for US$1.75 million, he stood at Greentree Stud until being pensioned in 1972 and remained at Greentree until his death in 1976.

 Pedigree notes

 Gaga's dam Alpoise is by Equipoise and is a half sister to Captivation (by Stimulus), third dam of 1970 Kentucky Derby winner Dust Commander.
-The sisters are out of 1931 Selima Stakes winner Laughing Queen (by Sun Briar), a full sister to 1925 American champion 2-year-old male Pompey and a daughter of 1920 American champion 3-year-old filly Cleopatra.
+The sisters are out of 1931 Selima Stakes winner Laughing Queen (by Sun Briar), a full sister to 1925 American champion 2-year-old male Pompey and to Sunny Queen, dam of multiple stakes winner Kings Blue (by Blue Larkspur).
+Also a half sister to stakes winner Caesarion (by Man o' War), Laughing Queen is a daughter of 1920 American champion 3-year-old filly Cleopatra.
 Cleopatra, in turn, is by 1913 Middle Park Stakes winner Corcyra (by Polymelus) out of Gallice, by Gallinule.

 Books and media